ABOUT US

 If you’ve had any interaction with the choir, you’ll have come across Kat.
 Founder and leader of the choirs, she is hugely passionate about music – performing, teaching, working with others, singing with choirs, everything.

 "I started my Choir career whilst at the University of Exeter studying Drama – when I joined the Uni Soul Choir in 2008 and absolutely fell in love with soul & gospel singing in a big group!
-The following year me and a friend took the reigns of running the choir and it’s all grown since then!
+The following year me and a friend took the reins of running the choir and it’s all grown since then!

 I absolutely love singing in groups – both the full belt style of gospel and soul, as well as getting people involved in community choirs who didn’t think they could – or were told at school that they couldn’t sing and haven’t since!
 Yes you can!